 Dr. Henry Cloud says “Relationship or bonding… is at the foundation of God’s nature.
-Since we are created in His likeness, relationship is our most fundamental need, the very foundation of who we are.
-Without relationship, without attachment to God and others, we can’t be ourselves.”
-Do you become offended when you discover people believe differently than you do?
-Have you lost friends or family because of a political difference?
-Is being right more important to you than your relationships?
-As believers, we are not supposed to be known by our self-righteousness but by our love for one another.
+Since we are created in His likeness, a relationship is our most fundamental need, the very foundation of who we are.
+Without

 Forgiveness is the key to overcoming an offense that is either real or imagined.
 Forgive those who have wronged you, forgive those who believe differently than you and forgive those who have offended you via social media.
 It is also important to forgive yourself.
 The apostle Paul says in Ephesians 4:31-32 that we are to put away bitterness, anger and evil speaking and be kind to each other, forgiving one another as we have been forgiven.